mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 Parameter Explanations
 ~~~~~~~~~~~~~~~

-1. Enable the 'geo_layout' button to have nodes be placed in representative regions of their 3D location.
+#.
+Enable the 'geo_layout' button to have nodes be placed in representative regions of their 3D location.
     * Their XY position in the graph will correspond to the image, while the node size will represent their Z-position (with larger nodes representing smaller Z-vals, ie. closer to the viewer).
     * Note that this method may run rather slowly on graphs with a huge number of nodes.
     * Keeping this unselected will group nodes using the NetworkX spring layout.
+#.
+Select 'Show Node Numerical IDs' to have each node be labelled on the graph by their internal label value from their image.
+This is useful for finding specific nodes but may clutter visualization.
-2. Execution Mode (Menu Includes the following options):
+#.
+Execution Mode (Menu Includes the following options):
     1. Default:
         * All nodes are represented by their numerical ID, and nothing else.
     2. Community Coded (Uses Current...)
         * Colors nodes by their community, assuming they have already been community partitioned.
 Will prompt the user to partition if not.
     3. Node-ID Coded
         * Display nodes color-coded by their node ID (if it exists).
-3. Output directory
-    * If a string path is included to a directory, the resulting graph will be autosaved there.
-    * Note these graphs can be saved in the matplotlib window anyway.

 * Press Show Network to open a new matplotlib window displaying the graph.

 'Analyze -> Network -> Generic Network Report'